hhding/pyzdb/README.md

 # $ zdb -l -uuuu zpool
 # read bp
 # $ zdb -R poolname vdev:offset:[<lsize>/]<psize>[:flags]
-#     if psize < lsize, "d" in flags, note flag "c" is conflict with "d"
+#     if psize < lsize, "d" should be in flags
 #     if ptr is not L0, you can play with flags "di"; because meta is always compressed
 #        it will dump next level block pointer (bp)
+#     add flag "c" to calc checksum. note: flag "c" is conflict with "d", because checksum should be calculated from raw data
 ```